kandarpkakkad/30-Day-Challenge-CPP/README.md

 1. Maximum path sum
 2. Construct Binary Tree from inorder and preorder
 3. Construct Binary Tree from Inorder and Postorder
-4. Symmetric Binary Tree
+4. Symmetric Binary Tree/Mirror of itself or not
 5. Flatten Binary Tree to LinkedList
-6. Check if Binary Tree is mirror of itself or not

 ### Day 20 -> Binary Search Tree